vasansr/docker-ubuntu-magento-sample/README.md

 ### Building the image

-Sample data is not part of this source, you will need to download it yourself before you attempt to build an image using this.
-It expects the following to be in the root directory of the image build context:
+Magento source and sample data is not part of this source, you will need to download it and build the var/www/html directory image before you attempt to build an image.
+A helper script called get-magento.sh is provided so that you can so this easily.

 * magento.tar.gz
 * magento-sample-data.tar.gz